 Even if you’re not going to work directly in a blockchain job, it’s going to be involved in your job in some way.
 Cryptocurrency is volatile and most people don’t understand what they’re investing in.
 But blockchain as a concept is happening, and will continue to be applied to new areas.
 Blockchain is like the Internet in 1994.
 It had been around and people were using it, but its full implementation hadn’t been thought of yet.
 And companies like IBM are already interested in it.
 For example, the team I’m on at IBM is new; I was the 30th person on our team and it will be over 200 people by the end of the year.
 Education will play a huge role in building up the skills to navigate Blockchain technology.
 You can be among the new generation to master Blockchain and add this competence to your skillset.

 So many tech jobs will include blockchain – DevOps Engineer, Security Engineer, Systems Architect, Distributed Systems Developer, Blockchain Engineer – you name it.

 How is Hack Reactor adding blockchain into their curriculum in 2018?

-First, we’re hosting a free, 1.5 hour “What is Blockchain” workshop to introduce non-technical folks to blockchain.
+First, we’re hosting a free, 1.5 hour “What is Blockchain” (video below) workshop to introduce non-technical folks to blockchain.
 You’ll learn what blockchain is, what it can be used for, why you should care, and why it matters.
 I’m also working on a blockchain curriculum for our Hack Reactor Remote bootcamp, which will be more in-depth.

 Are there any prerequisites for this workshop or can you be a total beginner?
 How experienced in coding do you need to be?